 The remedial understanding of Lacan that I have gleaned hitherto is as follows: babies have no “self” when they are born; they perceive their bodies to be at one with their mothers’ bodies; this oneness is characterized by a sensation of “jouissance” (enjoyment, pleasure, orgasm).
-Then the individuation process begins and the baby gradually understands that the mother is other (“autre”).
+Then the individuation process begins and the baby gradually understands that the mother is Autre (big Other – in this case, the first big Other).
 Departing from Freud’s antiquated theory of the Oedipal Complex, Lacan proposes that the father does first represent an interloper to the baby being united with its mother, but then – along with societal rules and mores as well as language – creates what Lacan calls “the big Other” (“le grand Autre”).
 During the individuation process the subjective individual experience is realized in the baby’s consciousness, the “I” is constructed, the baby learns language and to take pleasure from controlling its bodily functions and desires rather than giving in to them.
 The cultural paradigm of accepted norms is eventually internalized in the baby’s consciousness and establishes what we refer to as the “ego.”
 The ego enables self-regulation, delayed gratification, and helps to yield a productive member of society who can embrace our culture’s requisite conventions (schools, meals, bathrooms, beds, marriage, houses, sidewalks, money, employment, sports, shopping, etc.)

 As I write in my book “,” parenting is the most difficult job in the world and all parents (save the rare few who are sociopaths) do the best they can with the tools they possess.
 The ultimate psychological goal of parenting, I believe, is to instill healthy self-discipline and transmute a baby’s amorphous experience into a structured, scheduled life.
 Babies want to eat when they are hungry, sleep when they are tired, defecate when they need to defecate, and play when they feel playful; if adults did this there would be utter chaos, anarchy.
 Thus we train babies to eat at feeding times, sleep at night and during delineated nap times, defecate in bathrooms, and play during scheduled playtimes.
 Curtailing babies’ primal desires causes frustration.
 For Lacan, the way the individuation process transpires results in babies growing up to be neurotic, psychotic or have various perversions and/or phobias.
 (Please note that Lacan’s definitions of neurotic and psychotic differ from our contemporary definitions.)